Definition of a “Bot”

 5. After that, you can check your campaign reports and see what IPs (or UAs) have clicked on the trap offer and block them.

-Here is more information on the correct landing page setup.
+Check out the article Tracking listicles (multi-offer landing page) for more information on the correct landing page setup

 Once enabled, traffic that is sent to your campaigns will be filtered based on the bot rules: bots will be excluded from the campaign report.
 Blocked traffic will not be counted towards your RedTrack events limit.

-To add a bot rule to RedTrack, perform the following steps:
+To add a bot rule to RedTrack, act as follows: